-Mark: Ja AC, those empty streets WERE like war zone / bomb site / ghost town streets, usually busy CBD one-ways.
+Mark: Janet those empty streets WERE like war zone / bomb site / ghost town streets, usually busy CBD one-ways.
 The more demolishing takes place daily, the more bomb sites.
-At the mo, lots of rubble sites are left before haul trucks cart rubble away.
-Will keep reminding Leah to contact.
-Now heavily involved in parent interviews, late nights.
+At the moment, lots of rubble sites are left before trucks haul rubble away.
 September 17 at 12.35 pm.

-Mark: Editing my 1500+ Christchurch quake pics, taking time, but getting there.
+Mark: Alan editing my 1 500+ Christchurch quake pics, taking time, but getting there.
 Will upload on internet in a few days.
 Thanks to those who commented & gave moral support & invitations.
 Much appreciated.
-Your comments enabled me to focus.
 Many thanks relatives & friends.
 September 17 at 12.21 pm.

-CJ (NZ): Load a folder of them on FB too Mark.
-This will be interesting.
+Margie (NZ): Load a folder of them on Facebook too Mark.
 Look forward to reading & seeing all on your blog.
-Send me the link when it is up and going.
 September 17 at 9.41 pm.

 Content & pics Mark JS Esslemont.